wolfSSL/wolfssl/IDE/Espressif/ESP-IDF/examples/wolfssl_server/README.md

 3. Once the server connects to the wifi, it is waiting for client request.
     ("Waiting for a connection..." message will be displayed.)

-4. You can use <wolfssl>/examples/client to test the server
+4. You can use <wolfssl>/testApps/client to test the server
     e.g ./example/client/client -h xx.xx.xx

-See the README.md file in the upper level 'examples' directory for more information about examples.
+See the README.md file in the upper level 'testApps' directory for more information about examples.